Birth Control - Overview

 The only sure way to prevent pregnancy is to not have sex.
 But

 finding a good method of birth control you can use every time can help you

 many different kinds of birth control.
 Each has pros and cons.
 Learning about

 all the methods will help you find one that is right for you.

 the implant , and the vaginal ring.
 There is also a hormonal IUD that releases a small amount of hormone.
 Birth control that uses

 hormones is very good at preventing pregnancy.

 inserted into your

 uterus.
 IUDs work very well and are very safe.
-There are two main types of IUDs: the copper IUD (such as Paragard) and the hormonal IUD (such as Mirena).
+There are two main types of IUDs: copper IUDs and hormonal IUDs.

 Barrier methods include condoms,